lucasgrocha/lucasgrocha/README.md

 ## About Me👨‍🎓

-- 🔭 I'm Web Developer. <br />
+- 🔭 I'm a Software Developer. <br />
-- ⚙ I'm currently working with Ruby On Rails <br />
+- ⚙ I'm currently working with Ruby On Rails. <br />
 - 🤖 I like to work on GNU/Linux environment.🐧<br />
 - 📚 I'm a knowledge seeker & I love to learn new technologies. <br />
 - ⚡️ I'm 20 yo, and I'm always studying to improve my skills and practicing by solving challenges, making toy projects & deploying them when possible.